Reviews You Can Rely On

 Waterproofing

 Waterproof shoes certainly have their time and place.
 Those walking in wet climates or on trails that are subject to snowmelt and run-off will want to pay particular attention to this feature set.
 Some manufacturers make their own unique waterproof membrane to keep your feet dry, whereas many other companies add a layer of Gore-Tex (sometimes written "GTX").
-Regardless, these membranes are designed to keep water out of your shoe while still allowing your feet to breathe.
-The downside to this is that these shoes aren't as breathable as non-waterproof versions.
-If you mostly walk in a warm, dry climate, you'll likely find your feet pretty sweaty.
+Regardless, these membranes keep water out of your shoe while still allowing your feet to breathe.
+The downside is that these shoes aren't as breathable as non-waterproof versions.
+If you mostly walk in a warm, dry climate, your feet will likely be sweaty.
 Therefore, those dry climate dwellers should consider a non-waterproof option.
 Some shoes are available in both waterproof and non-waterproof options, so if you find a shoe you like but it is or isn't waterproof, keep an eye out for the alternative version.

 walking shoes - waterproof shoes like the hoka anacapa 2 will keep your feet dry...